ikawrakow/ik_llama.cpp/github-data/discussions/223 - Recent performance testing with DeepSeek R1.md

 We could tell you what configs to run and then you just pass all the jsonl output from each config into the script and it outputs a graph.

 Edit: Fixed image link to show PP instead of TG graph

+> 👤 **bitbottrap** replied on **2025-02-23** at **02:49:14**
+>
+> I'm primarily motivated by DeepSeek R1/V3 improvements right now.
+Being that the model is so large and the most value would probably be pushing limits of context tests take a while.
+I use this system during the day so I definitely can't afford to create such detailed graphs regularly.
+But if there were a smaller number of runs, say up to 30ish that's reasonable to run overnight by request.

 > 👤 **saood06** replied on **2025-02-23** at **04:59:50**
 >